kwonus/AV-Engine/README.md

 **Figure 4-1**: Initial BETA release early in 2024 [revision #3C12]

 I plan to harden AV-Bible (Windows desktop application) and release it into the Microsoft Store in the second or third quarter of 2024.
 That release will gut the existing search engine of AV-Bible-2021.
 A refactored AV-2024 will include a fully functional implementation of AVX-Framework.
-Figure 4-2, identifies additional artifacts expected after AV-Bible-2024 is delivered to the Microsoft store:
+Figure 4-2, also identifies additional artifacts expected after AV-Bible-2024 is delivered to the Microsoft store:

 ![](AVX-Roadmap-2024.png)

-**Figure 4-2**: Roadmap for AV-Bible-2024 [user-facing application] release in CYQ2 of CYQ3 of 2024 [revision #3C12]
+**Figure 4-2**: Roadmap for AV-Bible-2024 and other releases to begin in CYQ2 of 2024 [revision #3C12]

 ### Implementation Status

 All blue boxes are DLL libraries.
 Green boxes represent applications.
-Work will commence on the dark-gray boxes some time after AV-Bible is updated in the Microsoft Store.
+Work will commence on the dark-gray boxes some time after AV-Bible-2024 is deployed to the Microsoft Store.
 It's helpful to have this pic as a roadmap.
 As you can see, AVX-Framework is a dependency for all apps on the architectural roadmap.

 All source-code can be found at https://github.com/kwonus.